ArcanaFramework/frametree/docs/source/grids.rst

 `XNAT Central <https://central.xnat.org>`__ using the *xnat-central* nickname created in the :ref:`Stores` Section, would be ``xnat-central//MYXNATPROJECT``.

-Alternatively, dataset objects can be created directly via the Python API using the :meth:`.Store.dataset` method.
-For example, to define a new dataset corresponding to *MYXNATPROJECT*
+Alternatively, grid objects can be created directly via the Python API using the :meth:`.Store.define_grid` method.
+For example, to define a new dataset corresponding to *MYXNATPROJECT*.

 .. code-block:: python

-    xnat_dataset = xnat_store.dataset(id='MYXNATPROJECT')
+    xnat_grid = xnat_store.define_grid(id='MYXNATPROJECT')

 Subsets
 -------

-Often there are data points that need to be removed from a given analysis due to missing or corrupted data.
+By default all data points within the dataset are included in the grid.
+However, often there are data points that need to be removed from a given analysis due to missing or corrupted data.
 Such sections need to be removed in a way that the data points still lie on a rectangular grid within the data space (see :ref:`data_spaces`) so derivatives computed over a given axis